Help Your Land Trust

 Already a Member?
-You can help us protect open space in other ways: by serving as a volunteer on one of our projects to clear trails or preserve native plants.
+You can help us protect open space in many ways: by serving as a volunteer on one of our projects to clear trails or preserve native plants.
 Or, if you have property you would like to protect through easement or outright gift, let us know.
 Our board members can walk you through the process and give you an idea of what each option entails.

 Join Us as a Volunteer